 Fostering dogs is a fun way to help a pet in need.
 LifeLine provides vet care, support, supplies and adoption assistance.
 Below are a few of the most impactful ways to foster a dog.

 Long Term (2 week+ committment)

 Many dogs in our care are happy, healthy and ready to find their forever home.
 All they need is a comfy place to stay, a little love, and help finding their perfect match!
 With limited space in our shelters, fostering a dog until they get adopted helps create more space in our shelters for more dogs in need.
-General dog fostering has a varied time commitment, from a few weeks to a few months.
-Learn more about general dog fostering.

 From newborns to 12 weeks old, kitten fostering is usually our greatest need.
 “Bottle babies” are kittens that are between 0 and 4 weeks old who need to be bottle-fed every 2 to 4 hours.
 “In-betweeners” are kittens who are transitioning from bottle-feeding to a wet food and formula mixture.
 They also start learning to use the litter box.
 Weaned kittens are 6+ weeks and are eating on their own.
 At any age, fostering kittens is a very rewarding experience!
 Learn more about fostering cats.

 With a mom and her young kittens, mom does most of the work!
 She grooms them, feeds them and helps them eliminate until they are old enough to do these things on their own.

 Cats, at any age, may need additional socialization or may have a specific medical concern that is best cared for in a foster home.

 We’re also celebrating a few of our foster heroes.
 Foster parents are a critical part of our lifesaving mission.
 Read their stories and we hope you’ll be inspired to sign up to become a foster parent too.